nestordemeure/pandas2numpy/README.md

                               normalized_columns=normalized_columns, NA_columns=NA_columns, logscale_columns=logscale_columns)
 ```

-Once constructed, you can use its `to_numpy` methods to convert dataframes and rows into numpy tensors.
+Once constructed, you can use the `to_numpy` methods to convert dataframes and rows into numpy tensors.
 We also provide methods that deal with categorical and continuous variables only.

 ```python